casaletto/alby.assemblyShellExtension/README.md

     bin\alby.assemblyShellExtension.dll

-a  C#.net dll that reflects other .net assemblies, provides attribute information to the dll above
+a C#.net dll that reflects other .net assemblies, provides attribute information to the dll above (and a 32 bit version for loading x86 processor architecture assemblies)

     bin\alby.assemblyAttributes.exe
+    bin\alby.assemblyAttributes32.exe

-and the required configuration file for the above C# dll
+and the required configuration files for the above C# dlls

     bin\alby.assemblyAttributes.exe.config
+    bin\alby.assemblyAttributes32.exe.config

 # any other artifacts?